Yarchykk/PeakingIRL/README.md

 Plugin: nDisplay
 Hardware: 2 Projectors and a webcam
 ## Status:
-Created working software concept,
+Working software concept,
-On pause until I buy the hardware to being testing.
+Haven't bought projectors yet,
+Other projects + switching OS to Linux have put this on perpetual hold

 ## Details
 nDisplay is a virtual production plugin that allows for rendering the game environment to multiple screens/displays through a user defined configuration.